Beginner’s guide for bikers

-In this article, we give you tips and tricks on how to win new rentals and optimize your listing
+In this article, we give you tips and tricks on how to win new rentals and improve your listing! tips-how-to-rent-better

 If you have browsed our platform, you may have noticed that some bikes have already been rented (1 or more times) while others not at all.